 Open your Bible to Luke 13.
-Our lives, of course, are directed, informed, controlled, confined, and given over to the wonder of God's divine truth every passage of scripture, every chapter, every paragraph, every verse.
-It is inspired by God and rich with significant meaning.
-And we are working our way through the gospel of Luke.
-Luke the historian's great account of the life and ministry of Jesus Christ.
-We are in the 13th Chapter.
+Our lives, of course, are directed, informed, controlled, confined, and given over to the wonder of God's divine truth.
+Every passage of Scripture, every chapter, every paragraph, every verse is inspired by God and rich with significant meaning.
+And we are working our way through the gospel of Luke; Luke the historian's great account of the life and ministry of Jesus Christ.
+We are in the 13th chapter.
 We come to a fascinating incident that is recorded here in verses 10-17; Luke 13, verses 10-17.
 Let me read this brief passage to you.

 One day, one Sabbath, one synagogue, one town, not even described for us.
 But the incident is profound.
-It's really an incident that speaks of conflict; conflict.
-And I suppose that the great paradox concerning Jesus Christ is that He is the Prince of Peace whom came to bring a kingdom of peace to the world, who came to bring unsurpassed personal peace to the souls of men and women, who came to provide eternal peace in heaven and yet this Prince of Peace has generated more conflict than any other person who has ever lived.
+It's really an incident that speaks of conflict, conflict.
+And I suppose that the great paradox concerning Jesus Christ is that He is the Prince of Peace who came to bring a kingdom of peace to the world, who came to bring unsurpassed personal peace to the souls of men and women, who came to provide eternal peace in heaven, and yet this Prince of Peace has generated more conflict than any other person who has ever lived.

 In fact, from the very time of His arrival until now and in the future until He returns again to establish His kingdom of peace, Jesus Christ will produce conflict.
 At His birth, the conflict was severe enough to result in the massacre of baby boys.
 His disciples were hated.
 They were persecuted.
 They were martyred for preaching His message.
 The early church was relentlessly targeted for torture and execution.
 Throughout all of history true Christians have been in conflict with just about every power in the world.
 And today, true Christians are still dying for the gospel.
 And in our less violent society, our more refined society, while we may not be martyred for our faith, Christianity is being pushed out of public discourse and public influence with an aggressiveness not seen against any other ideology.